Policies & Procedures

 - Make a report (including anonymous reports) for support services only, such as to request a change in housing, absence notification to professors, etc.

-- Make a report and participate in an administrative (Title IX) investigation.
+- File a Formal Complaint to participate in the Formal Grievance Process.
+Students may choose to facilitate an Informal Resolution pursue an investigation for a potential disciplinary outcome.
+(Please See University Sexual Misconduct and Title IX Procedures for Students Above).
 Please note: if the Respondent (the alleged) is a Faculty or Staff member, the investigation will follow the policies and procedures of the Office of Equal Opportunity.

 - Make a report to the campus or city Police Department for a criminal investigation

 Students may select more than one option.
-Students may report a Title IX violation or seek support resources at any point in time.
+Students may report a Title IX/Sexual Misconduct violation or seek Supportive Measures at any point in time.
 However, the university can only pursue an investigation during the Respondent's time as a member of the Texas Tech community.
 Other benefits of reporting early include:

 - Evidence preservation such text messages, photographs, social media records.
 SANE exams are also possible/available up to 96 hours after an assault.
 Memories are fresh, which is helpful for recall when giving a statement.